Understanding testosterone replacement therapy side effects and management

 Testosterone is the main sex hormone in men.
 It is made mostly in the testicles and helps control muscle mass, bone strength, red blood cells, sex drive, and parts of mood and thinking.
 Levels peak in late teens and early 20s, then slowly fall, usually by about 1% each year after age 30.

 When testosterone drops below what your body needs, doctors call it hypogonadism.
 Hypogonadism means the testes or the brain signals that control them are not making enough hormone for normal function.
-Large reviews show that men who feel tired, weak, low in sex drive, or mentally “flat” and have total testosterone under 350 ng/dL, or free testosterone under 100 pg/mL, are most likely to benefit from testosterone replacement therapy.
+Large reviews suggest that men with consistent symptoms and repeat morning total testosterone below about 300 ng/dL are most likely to benefit from testosterone replacement therapy.
+Men in a borderline range (often around 300 to 350 ng/dL) may still benefit when free testosterone is low on a reliable test and symptoms fit.

 Understanding testosterone replacement therapy means seeing it as replacement, not enhancement.
 The medical goal is to bring your level back into a healthy range, not into bodybuilder territory.
-Guidelines from the American Urological Association (AUA) and European Association of Urology (EAU) now support TRT for men with clear symptoms plus confirmed low levels, as long as monitoring is careful and long-term.[1],[2]
+According to the 2018 American Urological Association (AUA) guideline and European Association of Urology (EAU) guidance, TRT is appropriate for men with clear symptoms plus confirmed low levels, as long as monitoring is careful and long-term.[1],[2]

 How it works